Transparency in supply chains

-The group also has external members to ensure we have an independent voice and to demonstrate transparency.
+The group also has two external members from the NGO community experienced in Modern Slavery and human rights to ensure an independent and challenging voice and support transparency.

 This group has been established to carry out the following tasks:

-- oversee the development of appropriate training for relevant people within the business to raise awareness of modern slavery and of our policies and procedures;
+- oversee the development of appropriate training for people within the business and to raise awareness of modern slavery and of our policies and procedures;

 - review currently available information about our global business and supply chains relevant to modern slavery issues;